 The fundamental principles for defining ‘exceptional’ are rare, significant, unavoidable and short; 'unavoidable' should be taken to mean an event that could not reasonably be scheduled at another time.

-In considering whether or not to authorise a request for exceptional leave of absence in term time the Head Teacher will look at each individual case and only grant authorisation if the circumstances are truly exceptional.
-Additionally, any request should be made prior to the leave of absence and should be submitted to the school using the Request for Leave of Absence form.
-Parents/Carers may be asked to provide additional information/evidence or meet with the school to discuss the circumstances.
+In considering whether or not to authorise a request for exceptional leave of absence in term time the Headteacher will look at each individual case and only grant authorisation if the circumstances are truly exceptional.
+Additionally, any request should be made prior to the leave of absence and should be submitted to the school in writing marked for the attention of the Headteacher.
+Parents/guardians may be asked to provide additional information/evidence or meet with the school to discuss the circumstances.

-Parents/Carers will be notified of the Head Teacher’s decision at the earliest opportunity.
-If the circumstances are not considered to be exceptional then parents/carers will be informed of this and made aware that the Local Authority may be asked to issue a Fixed Penalty Notice if a child fails to attend school and if attendance for the previous 12 month period (to include the leave of absence) is not considered to be regular.
+Parents/guardians will be notified of the Headteacher’s decision at the earliest opportunity.
+If the circumstances are not considered to be exceptional then parents/guardians will be informed of this and made aware that the Local Authority may be asked to issue a Fixed Penalty Notice if a child fails to attend school and if attendance for the previous 12 month period (to include the leave of absence) is not considered to be regular.